-Yoga on a Shoestring yoga holiday, Kefalonia
+Yoga on a Shoestring, Kefalonia

 Easy going yoga holiday in self-catering apartments with stunning ocean views

-Best for: Those who like their freedom – to eat what and when they choose, and to strike out independently by hire car, mountain bike or on foot
+Those who like their freedom – to eat what and when they choose, and to strike out independently by hire car, mountain bike or on foot

-Not for: Those who like everything done for them.
+Those who like everything done for them.
 You will need to be a bit of a self starter if you want to do more than read and swim between yoga classes

 Yoga on a Shoestring’s yoga holidays on the magical Greek island of Kefalonia run for nine weeks a year at the clifftop, family-run Vigla Village overlooking Spartia beach in the undeveloped south of the island.
 You stay in welcoming and friendly small apartments run with love by Anna and Angelos Liossatos, where you can salute the sun, the sea, the sky and the trees without boundary and without spending a fortune.
 Apartments are self catering, with a five minute stroll to the beach you’ll find authentic Greek fare at nearby tavernas.